ylin6/Gimbal-Demo-App/README.md

 The documentation used is located at: https://docs.gimbal.com/.

-The slides for the presentation can be found in the repo.
+The slides for the presentation can be found in the repo as Bluetooth.pdf.